galaxyproject/galaxy-hub/src/GalaxyUpdates/2013_10/index.md

 The kmer-SVN server is describeded in "[kmer-SVM: a web server for identifying predictive regulatory sequence features in genomic data sets](http://nar.oxfordjournals.org/content/41/W1/W544.long)."
 Christopher Fletez-Brant; Dongwon Lee; [Andrew S. McCallion](http://www.hopkinsmedicine.org/geneticmedicine/people/faculty/mccallion.html); [Michael A. Beer](http://www.beerlab.org/) *[Nucleic Acids Research](http://nar.oxfordjournals.org/)* 2013; doi: 10.1093/nar/gkt519<br />

-A [tutorial on using the web server](http://kmersvm.beerlab.org/tutorial/) and a [Galaxy Tool Shed repository](http://toolshed.g2.bx.psu.edu/view/cafletezbrant/kmersvm) are also available. [mailto:kmersvm DOT team AT gmail DOT com](Email support) is provided, and the project is a collaboration between Christopher Fletez-Brant and Dongown Lee respectively of the [McCallion Lab](http://www.hopkinsmedicine.org/geneticmedicine/people/faculty/mccallion.html) of the [McKusick-Nathans Institute of Genetic Medicine](https://igm.jhmi.edu/) at the Johns Hopkins University School of Medicine and the [Beer Lab](http://www.beerlab.org/) of the [Johns Hopkins University Department of Biomedical Engineering](http://www.bme.jhu.edu/).
+A [tutorial on using the web server](http://kmersvm.beerlab.org/tutorial/) and a [Galaxy Tool Shed repository](http://toolshed.g2.bx.psu.edu/view/cafletezbrant/kmersvm) are also available.
+[Email support](mailto:kmersvm DOT team AT gmail DOT com) is provided, and the project is a collaboration between Christopher Fletez-Brant and Dongown Lee respectively of the [McCallion Lab](http://www.hopkinsmedicine.org/geneticmedicine/people/faculty/mccallion.html) of the [McKusick-Nathans Institute of Genetic Medicine](https://igm.jhmi.edu/) at the Johns Hopkins University School of Medicine and the [Beer Lab](http://www.beerlab.org/) of the [Johns Hopkins University Department of Biomedical Engineering](http://www.bme.jhu.edu/).

 ## NGS-QC Generator